SkoolNotes/Taproot/2020ENG201/KBDiscussionNotes.md

 		- its not satire

 - Calder respondes
-	- bassicly says it can be a depiction of
+	- bassicly says it can be a depiction distinc from conrads actual beliefs
+		- hard to distinguis
+			- this is a good point. thx calder

+- Isabella
+	- uses the n-word, therefore, is racist!

+-